awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 **Note**
 Before you start a session, make sure that you have completed the setup steps for Session Manager\.
 For information, see [Setting up Session Manager](session-manager-getting-started.md)\.

 To start a session using SSH, run the following command\.
+Replace each *example resource placeholder* with your own information\.

 ```
 ssh -i /path/my-key-pair.pem username@instance-id
 ```

- */path/my\-key\-pair\.pem* represents the path to the PEM certificate that is associated with the managed node\.
-For example, for an EC2 instance, the key pair file you created or selected when you created the instance\.

- *username@instance\-id* represents the default user name for your managed node type, and the node ID, such as `ec2-user@i-02573cafcfEXAMPLE`\.

 **Tip**
 When you start a session using SSH, you can copy local files to the target managed node using the following command format\.

 ```
-scp -i /path/my-key-pair.pem /path/SampleFile.txt username@instance-id:~
+scp -i /path/my-key-pair.pem /path/ExampleFile.txt username@instance-id:~
 ```

 For information about other options you can use with the start\-session command, see [start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.